The HUMANE CONTAIN Story

 The much harder part came about when taking into account animal behavior.
 Since dogs have widely differing temperaments and behavioral responses, coming up with a single system that worked well for all dogs was a tall order.
 We started by taking a fundamental look at the shock stimulus itself.
 The word from the behaviorists was that it makes no sense to create a stimulus for the purpose of punishing the animal.
 Dogs naturally roam.
 There is no way to teach your dog he is doing a “bad” thing by wanting to leave your property in search of a world filled with wonderful open spaces, other doggie friends and, of course, cats and mail carriers for sport!
 The idea is to create an effective training stimulus to be used as a trigger to change your dog’s behavior.

-All the electronic fences on the market were pretty much the same.
+All the electronic fences on the market, at that time, were pretty much the same.
 They all used very low current stimulus at relatively high voltage to generate a nerve response without causing cell damage.
 We performed extensive research to determine the frequency of a.c. current which best stimulates the nerve endings at low energy levels.
 Operating at such a frequency would allow us to apply the least amount of current to produce an animal response.
 In other words, we wished to generate a strong behavioral response without shocking the dog too much.
 We found that this occurs at very high a.c. frequency.
 We were surprised to find that the existing pet containment systems were so far off the mark that it was clear this basic research had not been performed before.
-We then discovered that pulsed current is more effective as training stimulus because it's extremely effective at getting the dog’s attention and is far less painful.
+We then discovered that pulsed current is a better training stimulus because it's extremely effective at getting the dog’s attention and is far less painful.
 Think of it this way.
 A one-second pinch is just as effective in getting your attention as one that lasts a minute.
 However, with a long pinch all you think about is the pain.
 After a short pinch you may likely ask, "Why did you do that?"
 In much the same way, continuous shock traumatizes.
 Pulsed shock gets your pet's attention then allows him to think.

 What about training tones?
 Now here was an area in which we were already experts.
 After all, our core product line was built on sonic stimulus training.
 We knew that dogs naturally respond to auditory stimulus.
 You have observed this yourself every time you see your dog suddenly perk up his ears at a sound you barely noticed, not to mention the annoying habit of barking at distant sounds of highway trucks and, of course, at a distant neighbor's dog barking.
 Auditory response comes naturally to dogs and can be readily used to enhance the training techniques in a scientifically developed electronic containment system.

 Our Pulsed Proportional Stimulus™ system does not rely on a “warning” tone to be humane.
-The system itself puts the animal in control of its own stimulus level resulting in an intrinsically humane system.
+The system itself puts the animal in control of its own stimulus level resulting in an intrinsically humane product.
 As your dog first enters the boundary area he receives a stimulus that will get his attention with no mistake as to its meaning.
 However, since the pulse rate is very slow at first, your pet is not likely to recoil in pain.
 He has a split second to think and retreat before the next pulse.
-This may seem a little anti-intuitive but be assured this is the approach proven to work best.
+This may seem a little anti-intuitive but, be assured, this is the approach proven to work best.

 So… Again, what about training tones?
 Our super loud training tones are not used as an early warning.
-They are used continuously to enhance the perceived effect of the shock stimulus.
-As the rate of shock pulses increases so does the rate of sound pulses, allowing your dog’s natural response to sound stimulus to deepen his response to the shock, resulting in quicker training and more consistent retreat behavior.
+They are used to continuously to enhance the perceived effect of the shock stimulus.
+As the rate of shock pulses increases, so does the rate of sound pulses, allowing your dog’s natural response to sound to deepen his response to the shock, resulting in quicker training and more consistent retreat behavior.